raspberrypi/style-guide/style-guide.md

 *   EEG - electroencephalography
 *   element14/Premier Farnell in the first instance in a chapter section, then just element14.
 Element14 should be capitalised if it appears at the beginning of a sentence; in general, try to avoid using at the start of a sentence.
 *   email
 *   Emotiv – company producing EEG headsets for neuro-signal work.
+*   end-of-year - adjective before a noun, as in 'end-of-year report'
 *   EPROM – erasable programmable read only memory
 *   ePub – electronic publication.
 An open-standard file format for e-books.
 *   ESP – email service provider